asitkumar47/asitk/12_battery/batteryModelingNotes.md

 #### Enhanced coulomb counting (ECC)
+Problems to fix from CC
+1. initial soc problem
+2. integration error problem

-This follows the crux of counting charge, but adds corrections in terms of:
+ECC follows the crux of counting charge, but adds corrections in terms of:
 - reseting battery SOC from SOC-OCV table as it rests beyond its largest time constant (this solves the initial SOC value problem with CC)
 	- it may be a table or a analytic curve (usually a logarithm fit is used to avoid the need of higher order polynomial fit)
 - adding correction terms like discharge efficiency and Peukert equation coefficient and generic current-based polynomial to the term that is integrated (this solves the lack of precision with current integration)